 Ecology of Urban Environments

-Traces the evolution of the modern city, with emphasis on ecological issues including human population growth, urban wildlife ecology, energy, and material flows.
+Traces the evolution of the modern city, emphasizing ecological issues including human population growth, urban wildlife ecology, energy, and material flows.
 These principles are used to consider the future of the city.
-The three focal cities are New York, Baltimore, and Phoenix.
+The focal cities are New York and Phoenix.

-ENV 3260 Refer to JOU 3260 in Journalism Courses (School of Humanities) for description.
+JOU 3260 Refer to Journalism Courses (School of Humanities) for description.

 Field Biology of Local Landscapes

 ENV 3280 / 2 credits / Special topic (offered irregularly)